Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology: Model and methods

-Finally, the estimated growth process at constant temperature $T $ will be $\widehat{L}_{T}(t)=\widehat{S}_{T} \circ \widehat{w}_{T}(t)$.
-These curves can be used to reconstruct the growth curve for any temperature profile.
+~\\ {\em Conclusion and complement}.
+The use of our DEM combined with the estimations of $\widehat{L}_T$ and $\widehat{L}'_T$ for any temperature $T$ enable the reconstruction of the growth curve for any temperature profile.
+The estimating procedure can be divided into four steps: (1) estimation of the mean larval length curves $\widetilde{L}_{T_1},\ldots, \widetilde{L}_{T_K}$ and their derivatives $\widetilde{L}'_{T_1},\ldots, \widetilde{L}'_{T_K}$ for each experimental temperature $T_1,\ldots,T_K$, (2) decomposition of the mean larval length curves into growth shapes and warping functions, (3) estimation of the growth length $\widehat{L}_{T}$ and its derivative $\widehat{L}'_{T}$ at any temperature $T$, (4) for a given temperature profile $\{T(t); \, t\in \mathcal{T}\}$, computation of the corresponding length profile $\{\widehat{L}(t); \, t\in \mathcal{T}\}$ thanks to DEM (\ref{eq_growth_model}).
+Asymptotic properties for all these estimators are described in Section \ref{sec:asymp} and stated with proofs in the Supplementary Material.

 However, a few technical issues need to be considered.
 First, as the growth curve is not monotone, there may be multiple times $t$ at which $L_{T(t_k)}(t)=L(t_k)$.
 In particular, we need to distinguish between the feeding phase (initial monotone increase in length up to the maximum) and the post-feeding phase (the usually decreasing region after the maximum).
 To do this, as long as $\max_{l \leq k} L(t_l) < \max_t L_{T(t_k)}(t)$ the process is labelled as increasing and the positive value of $L'_{T(t_k)} \circ L^{-1}_{T(t_k)} \circ L(t_k)$ is used to obtain the length at $t_{k+1}$.
 Otherwise, the process is considered as post-feeding and the point corresponding to the negative derivative is used to update the length.
-Moreover, once the process is in the post-feeding phase, if the length reaches the minimum post-maximum value for the current temperature, i.e. if $L(t_k)\leq \widehat{S}_{T(t_k)}(1) $, we assume that the process gets to pupation and the larval length is not defined from that time on.
+Moreover, once the process is in the post-feeding phase, if the length reaches the minimum post-maximum value for the current temperature, i.e. if $L(t_k)\leq \widehat{S}_{T(t_k)}(1) $, we assume that the process gets to pupariation and the larval length is not defined from that time on.